Are you looking for work? Get a job with our great job-searching tips.

-- Increase your chances
+- Increase your chance of success

 Your e-mail needs to be something like ‘Joe.email@example.com’, rather than something jokey like ‘firstname.lastname@example.org’.
 After all you need potential employers to take you seriously.
 Make sure there’s nothing rude or embarrassing in your email address, make it neutral and unique to you.

-2. Get help with your CV.
+2. Get help with your CV

-There are loads of websites that offer help with writing a killer CV.
+There are loads of websites that offer help with writing a professional sounding CV.
 We cover everything you need to know in our article How to write a CV.
 But the BBC website’s CV help also has some good tips, as does the Directgov website.
 There are even sites with CV templates, CV samples and examples of bad CV formats.

-3. Put yourself on a good job site.
+3. Put yourself on a good job site

 Social and business networking sites are increasingly the way to get yourself out there now, so make sure you sign up to them.

 Join LinkedIn, link up with lots of people and check out the jobs section every day.
 Go on to Twitter (follow me at @Jasmine and follow MoneyMagpie at @MoneyMagpie) and follow useful people in your sphere.
 Let it be known that you’re available and post tweets that are fun and useful so that you get followed and retweeted a lot.

-5. Get extra skills for free.
+5. Get extra skills for free

 There are lots of free courses you can take online, from learning languages to tech skills.
 The BBC website has plenty of free online language courses including French, Spanish, Greek and even Japanese.